What Documents Do I Need for Mortgage Approval?

 - Child support order

-- Proof of payments or receipt (if counting as income)
+- Proof of payments or receipt (if counting as qualifying income)

 Bankruptcy or Foreclosure History